Retirement Depot Calculator

 Altersvorsorgedepot vs. ETF Savings Plan: Which Wins?

-The answer depends on several factors: your tax rate, number of children, cost difference between AVD funds and your own ETF, and the expected retirement tax rate.
+The answer depends on several factors: your tax rate, number of children, cost difference between depot funds and your own ETF, and the expected retirement tax rate.

-When the AVD May Not Be Worth It
+When the Retirement Depot May Not Be Worth It

-A classic ETF portfolio is often the better choice for: Self-employed people without mandatory statutory pension insurance (no entitlement to subsidies), people with a very short investment horizon under 10 years (costs can erode the subsidy advantages), savers with a low tax rate and no children, and anyone who needs maximum flexibility (with the AVD, subsidies must be repaid if you withdraw before age 62).
+A classic ETF portfolio is often the better choice for: people with a very short investment horizon under 10 years (costs can erode the subsidy advantages), savers with a low tax rate and no children, and anyone who needs maximum flexibility (with the Retirement Depot, subsidies must be repaid if you withdraw before age 65).

 Frequently Asked Questions

 It depends on your personal situation.
-The AVD is especially worthwhile for families with children (due to the Kinderzulage), high earners with a high tax rate (Günstigerprüfung), and career starters under 25 (€200 bonus).
-A classic ETF portfolio may be more advantageous when AVD costs are significantly higher than ETF costs, there is no entitlement to high subsidies, or the retirement tax rate eats into the interest advantage.
+The Retirement Depot is especially worthwhile for families with children (due to the Kinderzulage), high earners with a high tax rate (Günstigerprüfung), and career starters under 25 (€200 bonus).
+A classic ETF portfolio may be more advantageous when depot costs are significantly higher than ETF costs, there is no entitlement to high subsidies, or the retirement tax rate eats into the interest advantage.
 Our calculator shows you the concrete difference for your situation.

 Withdrawals from the Altersvorsorgedepot are taxed in retirement at your personal income tax rate at that time.
 Since income in retirement is typically lower than during working years, this rate is often more favorable.
-Our calculator uses 20% as the default retirement tax rate, which you can freely adjust.
+Our calculator uses 10% as the default retirement tax rate (typical for small pensions), which you can freely adjust.
 A classic ETF portfolio is instead subject to the flat-rate capital gains tax (Abgeltungsteuer) of 26.375% (incl. solidarity surcharge), but with partial exemption (Teilfreistellung) and an annual saver's allowance (Sparerpauschbetrag).

 For equity ETFs, 30% of gains are tax-exempt (Teilfreistellung).
 This means that effectively only 70% of annual gains are subject to the flat-rate capital gains tax (Abgeltungsteuer) of 26.375%.
 Additionally, there is the saver's allowance (Sparerpauschbetrag) of €1,000 per person per year, which is tax-free.
 Our calculator computes ETF tax using this formula: taxable gain = max(0, annual gain × 0.70 − €1,000).
 The 26.375% tax is then applied to this amount.